-Copy the ds-cert.pem file to an accessible location on the AM host.

-2. Import the DS certificate into the AM truststore:
+- Copy the ca-cert.pem file to an accessible location on the AM host. - Import the DS certificate into the AM truststore:

 '''

 $ keytool \

 -importcert \

--file ds-cert.pem \
+-file /path/to/ca-cert.pem \

 -keystore /path/to/openam/security/keystores/truststore

 '''

-For more information on configuring AM's truststore, see "Preparing a Truststore".
+Learn more about configuring AM's truststore, in Prepare the truststore.

-3. (Optional) If you did not install DS using a setup profile, perform the following steps to update the permissions in an external Directory Services identity repository.
+3. If you did not install DS using a setup profile, perform the following steps to update the permissions in an external Directory Services identity repository.